 Protection of drinking water is everyone's responsibility.
-Our backflow prevention policy is designed to protect your drinking water in the event of a major line break or severe pressure drop on those properties containing a moderate to severe hazard.
-According to the guidelines set forth by the Federal Safe Drinking Water Act, NC Drinking Water Act and Section 406B of NC Rules Governing Public Water Systems, the following are a few examples that constitute moderate to severe hazards to our water supply: Swimming pools, Hot tubs, In ground irrigation systems, Connection to our water system within 50 feet of a body of water (sound, ocean, canal, pond) In the event of sudden loss of pressure from our water mains going in to your home, backflow prevention devices (RPZ) will block water from backing up into our water supply.
+We have implemented the following source water protection actions: Our backflow prevention policy is designed to protect your drinking water in the event of a major line break or severe pressure drop on those properties containing a moderate to severe hazard.
+According to the guidelines set forth by the Federal Safe Drinking Water Act, NC Drinking Water Act and Section 406B of NC Rules Governing Public Water Systems, the following are a few examples that constitute 12/2024 moderate to severe hazards to our water supply: Swimming pools, Hot tubs, In ground irrigation systems, Connection to our water system within 50 feet of a body of water (sound, ocean, canal, pond) In the event of sudden loss of pressure from our water mains going in to your home, backflow prevention devices (RPZ) will block water from backing up into our water supply.
 Fortunately, these events do not occur frequently, but they do occur.
 To see our Backflow Prevention policy in its entirety please visit our website at: www.boguebankswater.com.